mbalsoft/ws2812b_stm32f103c8t6_circular_buffer/README.md

-# WS2812B and STM32F103C8 very simple project
+# WS2812B and STM32F103C8 using TIM3, DMA and crcular buffer

 STM32F103C8 use TIM3 for generate serial data for 8 diodes WS2812B
 For save memory DMA use 48 bytes length circular buffer